waku-org/docs.waku.org/docs/guides/js-waku/use-waku-react.md

 title: "Build React DApps Using @waku/react"
 ---

-The [@waku/react](https://www.npmjs.com/package/@waku/react) package provides components and UI adapters to integrate `js-waku` into React applications effortlessly.
+The [@waku/react](https://www.npmjs.com/package/@waku/react) package provides components and UI adapters to integrate `@waku/sdk` into React applications effortlessly.
 This guide provides detailed steps for using `@waku/react` in your project.

 ## Install the Dependencies